glondu/belenios/INSTALL.md

  * resume the installation by running again the `opam install` command found in `opam-bootstrap.sh`;
  * follow the instructions given at the end of `opam-bootstrap.sh`.

+### Errors while compiling ocsigenserver

+If ocsigenserver fails to install because of a SSL-related error:

+ * edit `opam-bootstrap.sh` by adding ` ssl=0.5.2` to the `opam
+   install` call;
+ * run `./opam-bootstrap.sh`.

+An alternative could be to install aspcud before running `opam-bootstrap.sh`.

 ### Errors while compiling Belenios itself